odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 * Slim - As routing framework
 * Single Action Controllers - To invoke the correct service method (domain)
 * Dependency injection - For SOLID code and testability
+* Domain - The core of your application
 * Service classes - To handle business logic
+* DTO - To carry data (no behavior, only data)
 * Repositories - Data access logic (database)

 [Comments](https://gist.github.com/odan/c8bee474b0054a06776481a6c8de1d8f)